 Corporation of the inspection results.
-NOTE: THE CORPORATION RESERVES THE RIGHT TO CONDUCT PHYSICAL INSPECTIONS REGARDLESS OF ITS MOU WITH THE RHS.
+88 NOTE: THE CORPORATION RESERVES THE RIGHT TO CONDUCT PHYSICAL INSPECTIONS REGARDLESS OF ITS MOU WITH THE RHS.

-1. Physical Inspection Standards

-An owner of HTC development must maintain housing in accordance with HUD's Uniform Physical Condition Standards (UPCS) as set forth below:
+Physical Inspection Standards An owner of HTC development must maintain housing in accordance with HUD's Uniform Physical Condition Standards (UPCS) as set forth below:

 Site: The Site components such as fencing, retaining walls, grounds, lighting, mailboxes, development signs, parking lots, driveways, play areas and equipment, refuse disposal, roads, storm drainage and walkways must be free of health and safety hazards and be in good repair.
 The site must not be subject to material adverse conditions, such as abandoned vehicles, dangerous walkways or steps, poor drainage, septic tank back-ups, sewer hazards, excess accumulation of trash, vermin or rodent infestation or fire hazards.
 Building Exterior: Each building on the site must be structurally sound, secure, habitable and in good repair.
 Each building's doors, fire escapes, foundations, lighting, roofs, walls and windows, where applicable, must be free of health and safety hazards, operable and in good repair.
 Building Systems: Each building's domestic water, electrical system, elevators, emergency power, fire protection, HVAC, and sanitary system must be free of health and safety hazards, functionally adequate, operable and in good repair.
 Dwelling Units: Each dwelling unit within a building must be structurally sound, habitable and in good repair.
 All areas and aspects of the dwelling unit (for example, the unit's bathroom call-for-aid (if applicable), ceiling doors, electrical systems, floors, hot water heater, HVAC systems, kitchen, lighting outlets/switches, patios/porch/balcony, smoke detectors, stairs, walls and windows) must be free of health and safety hazards, functionally adequate, operable and in good repair.
 Where applicable, the dwelling unit must have hot and cold running water including an adequate source of potable water (for example, Single-Room Occupancy (SRO) units need not contain water facilities).
 If the dwelling unit includes its own sanitary facility, it must be in proper operating condition, usable in privacy and adequate for personal hygiene and the disposal of human waste.
 The dwelling unit must include, at a minimum, two hard wired smoke detectors with a battery backup in proper working condition on each level of the unit and/ or adjacent to all bedrooms and a multi-chemical, rechargeable fire extinguisher that must be inspected & tagged yearly by a certified individual or company.
 Common Areas: The common areas must be structurally sound, secure and functions adequately for the purpose intended.
 The basement/garage/carport, restrooms, closets utility/mechanical/community rooms, day care, halls/corridors, stairs, kitchens, laundry rooms, office, porch, patio, balcony and trash collection areas, if applicable, must be free of health and safety hazards, operable and in good repair.
 All common area ceilings, doors, floors, HVAC, lighting outlets, switches, smoke detectors, stairs, walls and windows to the extent applicable, must be free of health and safety hazards, operable and in good repair.
 These standards for common areas apply in particular to congregate housing, independent group homes, residences and single room occupancy units in which the individual dwelling units (sleeping areas) do not contain kitchen and/or bathroom facilities.
 Common areas such as the office or laundry room must include hard wired smoke detector(s) with a battery backup in proper working condition on each level of the structure and/a multi-chemical, rechargeable fire extinguisher that must be inspected & tagged yearly by a certified individual or company.
 All emergency lights in hallways should function as intended.
 Exit signs should be visible and illuminated.
 These two items should be tested regularly.
-Health and Safety: All areas and components of the housing must be free of health and safety hazards.
-These areas include but are not limited to air quality, electrical hazards, elevators, emergency/fire exits, flammable materials, garbage and debris, handrail hazards, infestation and lead based paint.
-For example, the buildings must have fire exits that are not blocked and have handrails that are undamaged and have no other observable deficiencies.
-The housing must have no evidence of infestation by rats, mice, or other vermin or of garbage and debris.
-The housing must have no evidence of electrical hazards, natural hazards or fire hazards.
-The dwelling units and common areas must have proper ventilation and be free of mold and odor(s) (e.g. propane, natural gas, methane gas) or other observable deficiencies.
-The housing must comply with all requirements related to the evaluation and reduction of lead-based paint hazards and have available proper certification of such.
-Compliance with State and Local Codes: The physical condition standards in this section do not supersede or preempt State and local codes for building and maintenance with which housing tax credit developments must comply.
-Tax credit developments must continue to adhere to these codes.